Rays rally in 9th off Casilla to beat Athletics 4-3

 Steven Souza Jr. hit his second home run in two games while Logan Morrison walked and scored, helping the Rays to their fifth win in six games against the A's.

-Peterson, in his second stint with the Rays this season, followed with his game-winning hit.
+Peterson, in his second stint with the Rays this season, followed with his winning hit.

+''We see where we're at in the standings, we see who we're competing against,'' Cash said. ''Two outs in the ninth against a guy that has closed a bunch of ballgames in his career, to find a way to win, that's what makes it special.''

 Khris Davis hit his 27th home run for the A's.